 The flight from San Francisco to Juneau was via Ketchikan where we landed at the Ketchikan airport and that was when the beauty of Alaska started to dawn upon us.
 The little seaplanes at the airport during the sunset with beautiful hills around got us even more excited.

-The drive from the airport to the hotel was just stunning, and we were really glad we went to Juneau because that is certainly the most beautiful place Heather or I have seen so far.
+The drive from the airport to the hotel was just stunning, and we were really glad we went to Juneau because that is certainly the most beautiful place Heather and I have seen so far.

 Booking the hotel in Juneau was a challenge as well, as most hotels available were all non-name branded hotels.
 We had to call three different hotels to find out if they had wheelchair accessible rooms available for those days or not.
 We finally found one in Juneau where they said they did not have a wheelchair accessible room but they would measure the width of the doors to the bathroom to see if my chair could go in.
 I have to say they were really nice to measure the door with and call us back and then we made our reservations there.

-After checking into the hotel and getting to our room, I found out that the door was not wide enough after all for my chair to get in.
+After checking into the hotel and getting to our room, I found out that the door was not wide enough for my chair to get in.
 They measured the doorframe and not the opening itself, which is reduced because of the door.
 I tried not panicking and called a few hotels around to see if they had any ADA rooms, and found the Goldbelt Hotel by the airport that did.
-We went down to checkout of this hotel, and told them the problem and a very helpful guy said that they actually do have a room but it was not clean yet after the last guest checked out and housekeeping had left for the day.
+We went down to check out of this hotel, and told them the problem and a very helpful guy said that they actually do have a room but it was not clean yet after the last guest checked out and housekeeping had left for the day.
 The reason they gave us the room they did was because the manager had put a hold on it after measuring it when we first called.
 I decided to stay the night in the inaccessible room and to change to the accessible one in the morning after it’s cleaned.
 And yes, I did check the room first before finalizing the plan and used the restroom while I was checking it out so I was good till the morning.

 Juneau Attractions: Glaciers, Waterfalls, Wildlife, Seaplanes, and More

-We then proceed to the visitor center to take more pictures, look at and touch glacial ice just brought in, and were really impressed with the wheelchair accessibility.
+We then proceed to the visitor center to take more pictures, look at and touch glacial ice just brought in and were really impressed with the wheelchair accessibility.
 There was an elevator going up from the street level to the visitor center observation deck.
-The staff was really helpful when we asked them on what else is amazing and drivable around.
+The staff was really helpful when we asked them what else is amazing and drivable around.

 After we spent some time in the visitor center, we decided to hit the road again, only to find a fair amount of commotion about a bear sighting, and when we asked one of the rangers about it, he said “Yes, there are a few bears down there catching fish, there is a wheelchair ramp to go down there!” so we proceeded to go down after Heather insisted that we do as I felt it might be a bit of a haul to go down and I might not get to see any bears.
 Boy was I wrong!